 Opioid detox usually lasts between five and ten days, depending on the individual and type of opioid abused.

-If drugs are removed from the system naturally, some may wonder, why is detox necessary?
+If drugs are removed from the system naturally, some may wonder, why are drug detox programs necessary?

 The reason drug detox is necessary is that there is more to it than a natural process of expulsion.
 Drug detox addresses withdrawal symptoms, intense cravings among them, which present uncomfortable, and sometimes dangerous complications, over the course of the drug making its way out of the system.